gnofoente/gym-layout/README.md

 The CSS approach was mobile-first, looking to style firstly for smaller screens.

-The BEM methodology (https://en.bem.info/methodology/) was used for naming purposes.
+The BEM methodology (https://en.bem.info/methodology/) was used for class naming purposes.

 No CSS/JS frameworks were used.
 The main reason is that such kind of technology **was not** needed to deliver the final outcome, so using frameworks/other technologies would be overcomplicating.